Your One Stop Shop for Cable Lugs

 Choose Difvan, Choose Extra Service

-Copper cable lugs are made from 99.9% high-conductivity tin-plated copper tube, designed for use with stranded copper conductors in low voltage circuit breaker which have reduced space between terminal guards up to 3300V.
+as a copper lugs manufacturers, our Copper cable lugs are made from 99.9% high-conductivity tin-plated copper tube, designed for use with stranded copper conductors in low voltage circuit breaker which have reduced space between terminal guards up to 3300V.

 DIFVAN aluminum cable lug is made from a seamless aluminum tube with aluminum purity being 99.5%.
 Designed for terminating aluminum strands up to 36K, these aluminum lugs have grease in the cap to avoid oxidation of the connection.